All Episodes

 Now, this is interesting because here it's back in the news that Clinton did consult.

-The surprising thing to me about this was that he's ever been allowed to go out and speak on his own uh without running it by her.
+The surprising thing to me about this was that he's ever been allowed to go out and speak on his own without running it by her.

 He denied it.

-He w I I never I never work for those people.
+I never worked for those people.

-I I told them a 45-day thing.
+I told them a 45-day thing.

 They go for that.

-But I uh I didn't I didn't consult these people.
+But I didn't consult these people.

-Well, it's obviously not misreported.
+Now, it's obviously not misreported.

 It was factual.